-I am a UKCP registered psychotherapist working in Maidstone, ME14 and Greenwich, SE10.
-I offer a confidential, professional service from town centre locations.
-My rooms are comfortable, quiet and private.
+I am a UKCP registered psychotherapist working in Greenwich, SE10.
+I offer a confidential, professional service from a own centre location.
+My room is comfortable, quiet and private.
 If you are looking for help with emotional distress, a crisis in your relationship or other anxieties I may be able to help.
 When you ring or email me I will respond promptly and offer you an initial consultation in which you will have a chance to think things through in a confidential setting and gain some understanding about yourself.
 This in itself can bring relief, and can lead to regular appointments that will bring deeper understanding and move you forward in your life.

 Who is Psychotherapy for?

 You may have a current crisis you need help with or maybe the time is right to explore long standing difficulties.
 To help you think about whether psychotherapy is right for you, as a general guide it is appropriate to consult a psychotherapist if: